karlo-babic/karlo-babic.github.io/fiction/stories/hypersol-caves.md

 Then I looked up from my datastream and saw a ghostly humanoid figure sluggishly walking outside the simulator construct.
 The projection examined the evolved constructs around it with something like curiosity.
 Perhaps it was another hypernaut?
 But I had never seen one of us use a humanoid body for exploration - what would be the point?

 The figure noticed me, and in an instant it disappeared.
+Lucky for me, my scanner captured the whole event.
+Using the captured signal, I filtered and extracted the sentient-looking part of the simulation along with its surroundings, just to be sure.

 ## Janitor

-Even though today is the first day at my new job, everything I do feels deeply ingrained in me.
-It is as if my thoughts and actions have been flowing along the same paths an uncountable number of times.
-My mind feels like a primeval river, its bed deep and its channels rigid.
+That was insane.
+Maybe somebody is pranking me.
+No, the level of detail was too high.
+And what was that thing that was looking at me from the other side of the meadow?

+Maybe some fresh air will bring me back to my senses.
+I open the window and, through it, see the alien jungle and the meadow I saw in hyperspace.
+The being with no eyes still stands there, observing.